Updated: November 18, 2022

 Our work was not to just add full Retina compatibility -- it's been a complete modernization of our entire MacOS user interface code base.
 And it's taken over 3 years because Screenwriter and Dramatica are MASSIVE applications with hundreds of features -- many more than other programs.
 We want to make sure we don't break all the reliable features screenwriters and novelists have relied on for decades.

 Absolutely YES.
 Screenwriter 6.7 Alpha runs perfectly fine on MacOS 13.x Ventura.
 No adjustments have been (so far) required.
 ALL OF OUR WORK for Catalina, Big Sur, and Monterey was compatible with Ventura.
 We have also built and run a native (ARM) Screenwriter 6.7 on non-Intel "Apple Silicon" M1 Macs!
-We do not anticipate any problems with the M2 chips.
+We have not seen any problems with the M2 chips.

 Write Brothers, Inc.